 Our customers love both products for resin ocean lacing applications!

 Table Top Pro versus Art Pro Comparison Chart

 Use Table Top Pro for coating bars and tables.
 While Art Pro has UV additives and may be tempting to use, Table Top Pro offers a higher hardness and heat deflection temperatures which make it the best choice for that application.

 Bonus – FLAG for Art

-Some of our experienced resin artists have experimented with and loved FLAG resin.
-FLAG is compatible with three speeds of hardeners in the 2:1 system.
+Some of our experienced resin artists have experimented with and love FLAG resin.
+FLAG is compatible with the three speeds of hardener in the 2:1 system.
 Use Fast, Medium or Slow Hardener to create different effects or increase your turnaround time on projects.

 Should I use Table Top Pro or Deep Pour?

 In most circumstances MAS Tabletop Pro is the better option than Deep Pour for filling in knots and cracks.
 If the knot is golf ball size or larger; we would recommend using deep pour.

 Typically river tables are created with Deep Pour or Deep Pour X then top coated with TableTop Pro.
 However, river tables can be made with Table Top Pro by pouring 1/4″ layers every 2 hours at 70F to your desired thickness.